 How Change Management Makes or Breaks You

-The bank’s Compliance Management System is a combination of leadership, culture, policies, processes, training, internal controls, and independent or external audits; it’s designed to manage those changes and more.
+The bank’s CMS is a combination of leadership, culture, policies, processes, training, internal controls, and independent or external audits; it’s designed to manage those changes and more.

 It’s important to note the change management failures (and the related issues that can result):